arielrezinn/gil-age-widget/readme.md

-This is some simple html for a Notion widget.
+This is some simple html I wrote to embed in Notion.
+For more details, visit https://arielrezinn.github.io/notion-widgets/.

-I use Notion to track my dog's training, care, and vet information, and wanted to add a widget that shows his current age on the homepage.